factorial-io/twenty-crm-php-client/MIGRATION.md

 try {
     $person = $personService->getById($id);
 } catch (ApiException $e) {
-    // Same exception hierarchy as v0.x
-    error_log('API error: ' . $e->getMessage());
+    // Same exception hierarchy as v0.3 and earlier error_log('API error: ' . $e->getMessage());
 }
 ```

 ### Q: Is there a performance difference?

 No significant performance difference.
-The dynamic entity system uses the same HTTP client and request patterns as v0.x.
+The dynamic entity system uses the same HTTP client and request patterns as v0.3 and earlier.

 Code generation may be slightly faster due to static property access vs array lookups, but the difference is negligible in real-world usage.